Joacohbc/Joacohbc/README.md

 ## What You'll Find Here 🧐
 In my repositories, you'll discover a variety of projects, from personal experiments to potentially useful ones for you.
 I'm constantly exploring different areas and technologies to expand my skills as a developer.

-## More about me
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/joaqu%C3%ADn-g%C3%A9nova-a4011022a/) for more details or to discuss potential opportunities.
-Let's connect and explore new possibilities together!